AgentMC/Sao19/Translate/En/Part3.md

 But he has left this world.

-Ronnie believed that her redheaded best friend overcame that sorrow.
+Ronye believed that her redheaded best friend overcame that sorrow.
 Hoped, that she saved precious memories like jewels deeply in the heart and began walking forward again.

 But a transparent drop spilled from red eyelashes to the cheek told her that she was wrong.